alexriderspy/Competitive-Programming/README.md

 # Competitive-Programming
-Contains solved questions from all codeforces contests I have ever taken part in
+Contains solved questions from all contests on codeforces and codechef I have ever taken part in